 Simulating verilog in an effective manner can be a challenging task.
-The verilog language provides a few structures for allowing the HDL designer to describe a small testbench effectively - but is rather inadequate for complex design.
-Such shortcomings become extremely painful in large complex design such as implementing and verifying a DNN in an FPGA.
-Fortunately, there is a solution.
-Open Source to the rescue once again!!
+The verilog language provides a few structures for allowing the HDL designer to describe a small testbench effectively - but is rather inadequate for complex designs.
+Such shortcomings become extremely painful in large complex design such as verifying and pipelining and Out of Order CPU.

 Verilator to the Rescue¶

 Verilator allows you to compile your Verilog source into C++ code.
 Suddenly, anything that you can do with C++/C, you can do with your RTL.
 For example, if you have RTL that has video output, you can use verilator to display that video output within your windowing system via the X Windowing System for example.